rogerdahl/striprouter-cpp/README.md

 This is a cross-platform program that, given a description of a circuit, searches for the best way to create the required connections on a [stripboard](https://en.wikipedia.org/wiki/Stripboard).

+The output is a printable indication of where to place and solder wires and where to cut the copper traces on the stripboard in order to create the connections.

 Tested on Windows 10 64-bit, Linux Mint 18 64-bit and Raspberry Pi 3 running the PIXEL OS.
 See [Releases](https://github.com/rogerdahl/striprouter/releases) for Windows and Linux binaries.

-The output is a description of where to place and solder wires and where to cut the copper traces on the stripboard in order to create the connections.

 The router is based on a novel search algorithm that combines topological ordering with a genetic algorithm (GA).
 I am calling this algorithm "Topo-GA" and have released it to the public domain.
 See details below.